 Lewa Downs Wildlife Conservancy is a privately owned wildlife sanctuary in Northern Kenya and is home to a great variety of indigenous species.
 At the very core of their work is the protection and preservation of a number of rare and endangered species that naturally dwell on Lewa.

 Within the park, there are three fabulous lodges and all the profits that they generate are reinvested into environmental and community projects.
-In addition to these, there are further wonderful properties on neighbouring community land managed by locals and constructed from local materials – anyone staying here has an even greater opportunity to appreciate the culture of the people who have lived on this land for generations.
+In addition to these, there are further wonderful properties on neighbouring community land managed by locals and constructed from local materials.

 A lesser known but simply beautiful area (and one of our favorites) is that of the Chyulu Hills, a series of ancient volcanic cinder cones, many of which are largely composed of pumice and volcanic ash.
 Rainfall is low here but owing to cloud moisture, this intriguing area is covered by mountain grasses and peppered with gorgeous wild flowers and the ethereal mists that gather in the early mornings feed a variety of wild orchids.